mrizaln/mrizaln/README.md

 ### Hi
 - I’m interested in physics, computer, and a bit of math.
-- I’m currently learning graphics programming.
+- I’m currently learning graphics programming and Android.

 ### Github Statistics
 <p align="left">